f3oall/awesome-notifications/docs/docs/popups/confirmation-window.md

 A new [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) instance

 ### Behaviour
-Confirmation window can be closed only by clicking to one of two buttons.
+Confirmation window can be closed by clicking on one of two buttons.

+Also you can use `Esc` key to close it.
+Focus will be set on `OK` button on opening by default.

+Focus will be trapped inside window, so user can use `Tab` (`Shift+Tab`) key only to switch between one of two buttons.

 ## Examples